 I’ve been a successful freelance journalist for more than ten years and I have tons of strategies, techniques and talent for finding relevant, high-paying, and worthwhile full-time and freelance journalism, communications, video, television, social media and editing jobs on the market.

-Here are seven reasons why this paid journalism and communications jobs newsletter differs from all the others on the market.
+Here are six reasons that this paid Six Figure Journalism Jobs newsletter is different from all the others on the market.

-All Freelance Journalism Gigs Pay a Minimum of $1 Per Word
+1. All Freelance Journalism Gigs Pay a Minimum of $1 Per Word OR MORE

 There was a time when $1 per word was a minimum.
 Today, with the advent of AI, mass layoffs, and more, it’s getting more difficult to find calls-for-pitches that pay this minimum.
 Each week, I curate freelance gigs and calls directly from editors that pay a minimum of $1 per word or offer an excellent byline opportunity (especially if you’re looking to broaden the type of coverage you do or want to move into a new beat).
-Paid subscribers to my jobs newsletter get a different curated list in their inbox each week.
-I also do my best to include outlets you’ve heard of (or those with outstanding reputations).

 Stop wasting your valuable time trying to construct an editor’s email address.
 Each freelance call includes a way to contact the right editor.
-No searching is necessary on your part.
+No searching is necessary.

-I always recommend that monthly paid subscribers archive these emails as a valuable way to update your contacts and keep the right editor contacts on hand when you have a great pitch that you want to send.
+I always recommend that monthly paid subscribers archive these emails as a valuable way to update contacts and keep the right editor contacts on hand when you have a great pitch that you want to send.
+I’m also currently working on building a database of editor names aemail addresses

-All Jobs & Freelance Gigs are Fully-Remote
+3. All Jobs & Freelance Gigs are Fully-Remote

 I have been a remote worker for most of my career and know that being remote is tremendously valuable as a freelancer and full-timer.
 All jobs included in this weekly paid newsletter are full-remote unless they offer a fantastic opportunity, in which case, I note where they are located.